 Image Source: MTV / Everett Collection

-Of all the TV shows getting rebooted this year, Daria might be the one I'm most excited about.
+Of all the TV shows to get a reboot or spinoff, Daria might be the one I'm most excited about.
 I was obsessed with the show growing up — I was just 12 when it premiered — and it reminds me of a time before Teen Mom and Teen Wolf, when you could watch shows like The Real World and Singled Out between a string of actual music videos.
 I could close my bedroom door, settle into my beanbag chair, and spend my evening chuckling at sarcastic, biting one-liners while I probably should have been doing my homework.

 So, there was Daria.
 The show was a spinoff of MTV's other massive hit cartoon Beavis and Butt-Head, in which she appeared as a running character.
 It followed Daria Morgendorffer and her family's move to Lawndale, where the 16-year-old would begin her sophomore year in high school.
 In a 1999 New York Times article, Daria was described as "a blend of Dorothy Parker, Fran Lebowitz, and Janeane Garofalo, wearing Carrie Donovan's glasses."
 She's the opposite of her little sister, Quinn, who also happens to be her nemesis; she's not cute, perky, or popular and she doesn't care about being any of the three.
 Daria's coolness comes from having no interest in being cool.